timkiron/ai-thoughts/README.md

 # ai-thoughts
-a repo to organize informaion and thoughts on AI
+a repo to organize information and thoughts on AI